 Zelda can make use of a wide variety of stat spreads, but the two best ones are balanced (2100 / 2100) and defense-leaning (1700 / 2500).
 The latter’s extra endurance investment will help Zelda stay alive for longer, which in turn gives her the opportunity to grab more KOs.
 Make sure her Spirit-type stays Neutral, too!

 - Forward tilt is both faster and weaker than forward smash, and only hits once.
 Don’t use this move too often, as it’s easily parried.
-When your FP is close to you, you can sometimes use forward tilt instead of forward smash.
-Try using forward smash about 80% of the time, and forward tilt 20% of the time.
+At close range, try using forward smash about 80% of the time, and then forward tilt 20% of the time.

 - Dash attack can be used to approach.
 It can also be used after a forward throw as a follow-up.
 After you’re done using a dash attack, go right back to walking instead of running.